 - Regal Eagle Smokehouse: Craft Drafts and Barbecue is now open.
 It features a huge smoker in the middle of the outdoor seating area.

-- Agent P’s World Showcase Adventure has closed and is being replaced by Disney’s Duck Tales World Showcase Adventure.
+- Lastly, Agent P’s World Showcase Adventure has closed and is being replaced by Disney’s Duck Tales World Showcase Adventure.
 There is no word yet on when the Duck Tales game starts.

 Hollywood Studios Changes

 The most anticipated addition in the history of Disney World, Star Wars: Galaxy’s Edge, is now open at Hollywood Studios.
 This 14-acre addition lets you be part of the Star Wars franchise.
 Galaxy’s Edge is the second new land added to this park, following Toy Story Land.

 - Star Wars: Galaxy’s Edge, including Millennium Falcon: Smugglers Run, one of the land’s two new rides, Oga’s Cantina and Savi’s Workshop (a build-your-own specialty lightsaber experience), is now open.